 skills as well as to meet young (and not so young) lawyers from an amazing

 range of nations and cultures.
 Over the last ten years, law students from 33 countries have taken part: Australia, Bangladesh, Belgium, Cambodia, Canada,

 China, Croatia, England and Wales, Finland, Georgia, Germany, Hong Kong, India,

-Indonesia, Iran, Irish Republic, Jamaica, Malaysia, Mexico, Netherlands, New
+Indonesia, Iran, Irish Republic, Jamaica, Kenya, Malaysia, Mexico, Netherlands, New

 Zealand, Nigeria, Northern Ireland, Poland, Puerto Rico, Russia, Scotland, Sri

 Lanka, Switzerland, Turkey, Ukraine and the United States.

 The competition is run on a not-for-profit basis by an international committee of academics and practitioners.
 Each year has a different law subject around which the consultations take place.
 The winners’ names are inscribed on the competition trophy.
 The winners also receive prizes donated by the International Bar Association.